Mainframe-Renewal-Project/sear-docs/interfaces/python/group.md

 ### Deleting a RACF group

-The below sample deletes the RACF group "DEVOPS".
+The below sample deletes the RACF group `DEVOPS`.

 ```python